Harris Academy Billericay: Houses

 Raleigh (Blue), Grenville (Green) and Drake (Yellow).
 From 1961 to 1968 the houses where Stock, Blunt, Norsey and Chantry.
 In 1969 a house system was introduced with the names of houses referencing historical figures – Fitzwalter, de Vere, Audley and Christopher Martin.
-The current houses are:
+However in more recent times the 'Houses' have taken more of a back seat role as the school shifts more to heads of year roles with one teacher being the head of year for the whole duration that a student is in school from Years 7-11.
+The houses only matter during Sporting events like sports day.